maxdevblock/cubmods/Manual/Reference Guide/cub_0w.md

 # Ancillary Functions

 ## `.pmf(m, pi, gamma, W)`
-Average Estimated Probability mass of a specified model.
+Average Estimated probability distribution of a specified model.
 - Arguments
   - `m` (_int_): number of ordinal responses; should be $m>3$
   - `pi` (_float_): parameter of Uncertainty $(1-\pi)$, must be $(0,1]$